|Nutrition Facts (per serving)|

 These crisp savory chips are especially satisfying for anyone counting carbs or following the hugely popular Keto diet.
 Just marry them up with your favorite dip and eat as a tasty snack.

-- 2 medium ripe avocados
+2 medium, ripe avocados

-1 tablespoon almond or rice flour
+1 tablespoon almond flour

-- 1 teaspoon chili flakes
+1 teaspoon chile flakes

-- 1/2 cup Parmesan cheese (freshly grated)
+1/2 cup freshly grated Parmesan cheese

 Gather the ingredients.
 Preheat the oven to 325 F.

-Line a heavy baking sheet with baking paper and spray with nonstick cooking spray or use a non-stick baking mat.
-Scoop out generous teaspoons of the chilled avocado and place on the baking tray, leaving plenty of space around each.
+Line 2 large, heavy baking sheets with baking paper and spray with nonstick cooking spray or use a nonstick baking mat.
+Scoop out heaping teaspoons of the chilled avocado and place on the baking tray, leaving plenty of space around each.